 Given the potential dangers of hoverboards, please read the information below if you are thinking about getting one.
 Hoverboards are also called balance scooters, self-balance or self-balancing scooters, balance wheels, airboards and oxboards.

-|Because of the potential risk of fire, never leave a Hoverboard charging unattended, especially overnight.|
+|Because of the potential risk of fire, never leave a hoverboard charging unattended, especially overnight.|

 - Given the potential dangers, don’t buy one without proof that it meets the required safety legislation.

-- If you are buying a board online or on social media, check for online reviews which seem genuine and for information about the business’s head office and landline number.
-Sites that have spelling mistakes in the product listing, or those without any positive testimonials can be a sign that it is not a professional operation.
+- Be wary of buying these products on social media or on a website from someone you don’t know.
+You may be at risk of buying something which is very unsafe.
+If you do decide to buy a hoverboard online or on social media, check for online reviews and information about the business’s head office and check for an address and a landline phone number.
+Sites that have spelling mistakes in the product listing, or those without any positive reviews or reviews that look fake can be a sign that it is not a professional business.